Consideration of the environmental impact of human pharmaceuticals in prescribing decisions

 Get in touch Get in touch

-'The continuous discharge of human pharmaceuticals into our water bodies remains an ongoing global concern due to the threat they pose to aquatic organisms as well as humans.
+The continuous discharge of pharmaceuticals for human use into water bodies remains an ongoing global concern due to the threat they pose to aquatic organisms as well as humans.
 Some of these contaminants include endocrine disruptors and antibiotics.
-Apart from waste streams containing pharmaceuticals entering our environment from veterinary and industrial sources, we as humans (via excretion wastewater treatment works (WWTW)) are recognised as the greatest source of these pseudo-persistent contaminants in the environment.
+Apart from waste streams that contain pharmaceuticals from veterinary and industrial sources entering our environment, humans are considered the greatest source of these pseudo-persistent contaminants in the environment (via excretion wastewater treatment works (WWTW)).

-This is based on the selection criteria approach currently used by the Stockholm County Council in which formulary choice of recommended medicines for the Stockholm healthcare region (known as the Wise list) includes environmental considerations.
+This is based on the selection criteria approach currently used by Stockholm County Council in which formulary choice of recommended medicines for the Stockholm healthcare region (known as the 'Wise List') includes environmental considerations.
 Provided that the cost and clinical effectiveness of medicines can be balanced then their selection and prescription for human use should start to take their environmental or ecotoxicological impacts into consideration.
 What do you think?'

 Created by potrace 1.16, written by Peter Selinger 2001-2019